SallaApp/Salla-CLI/README.md

 salla app create
 ```

 List of existing apps assocaited to your account will be displayed as well as an option to create your app on [Salla Partners Portal](https://salla.partners/).
+Afterwards, you will be presented with easy-to

 <!-- ![](InteractiveTerminalActivityPicture) -->